 Yes, yes and yes.
 The brain likes to listen in threes.
 Try starting three phrases the same way, ending three sentences the same way, or finding a third phrase that completes the first two.
 See examples in red in the speech below.

 A phrase is either balanced or it’s not balanced.
 You’ll agree or not agree.
-The brain likes balance as it feels good.
+Contrasting pairs create tension between two opposites, and tension keeps your audience attentive.
 See examples in green in the speech below.